text-gen/text-gen.com/_notes/Templates/Text Generator Templates Guide.md

 Upon completion of this guide, you will have a thorough understanding of the complete process involved in handling templates within **Text Generator**.
 For detailed instructions and additional information, refer to the linked pages provided for each segment.
 Embark on your path to becoming proficient in the realm of template management.

+> [!note]
+>
+Connect with our [Discord community](https://discord.gg/BRYqetyjag) to access a variety of templates and receive assistance in creating your own.
+You have an idea of template you want implement you can post your request in the following [channel](https://discord.com/channels/1083485983879741572/1171398025944506430) .

 ![[templateguide.svg|500]]